105 – Personal Information

 Canadian Indigenous Applicant

 The Indigenous and Treaty rights of the Indigenous peoples of Canada are recognized and affirmed in the Constitution Acts of 1867 to 1982 (Section 35).
 Section 35(2) indicates that Indigenous peoples of Canada include First Nations, Métis and Inuit peoples.

 In keeping with this definition, you may self-identify by answering “Yes” to the question.
 You may further specify 1 of the following: First Nations, Métis or Inuit.
 If you do not meet this definition or do not wish to declare your status, leave the field blank or select “No/Undeclared”.

 You may choose to indicate whether either of your parents/guardians has ever attended a university or college.
 You are not required to provide this information; however, if you do, we will forward it to your chosen universities so they can inform you of specific services available to first-generation students.

 Status in Canada and Country of Citizenship

-- Status in Canada and Country of Citizenship are required.
+- Your status in Canada and country of citizenship are required.

 - Some universities require you to upload proof of Permanent Resident status and proof of Convention Refugee/Protected Person status.
-Read more about document upload.
+Read more about uploading documents.